Last Updated on: 27th October 2025, 07:44 pm

 Getting around inside the metro stations

-Some of the metro stations are huge, like an entire underground mini city.
-The larger ones all have their own mini shopping centre inside, with dine-in restaurants, convenience stores and are directly connected to large shopping centers with their own entry.
-One of the largest ones, People’s Square station, has 18 entries/exits and takes a good 10-20 minutes to walk from the platform to one of the further exits, but at least it is underground and weather proof.
+Some of the metro stations in Shanghai are huge, like an entire underground mini city.
+The larger ones all have their own mini shopping centre inside, with dine-in restaurants and convenience stores, and are directly connected to large shopping centers with their own entry point.
+One of the largest ones, People’s Square station, has 18 entries/exits and takes a good 10-20 minutes to walk from the platform to one of the further exits, but the good news is, it is underground and weather proof.

 The metro stations are organised very well.
 In all stations, sufficient signs in both Chinese Hanyu and English direct you to where you want to go, including exits and what attraction they are best for, if applicable.
 There are signs on the wall, attached to the ceiling as well as underfoot.